Chaali Polilu

 Chaali Polilu is a Tulu language film directed by Virendra Shetty Kavoor starring Devadas Kapikad, Naveen D Padil and Bhojaraj Vamanjoor in lead roles.
-Chaali Polilu is produced under the banner of Jayakirana films by Prakash Pandeshwar.The film has shared valuable message to the society.
-The film completely reflects upon social evils in the society and also provides equal amount of entertainment to the audience. and became a highest grossing Tulu film of all time.
+Chaali Polilu is produced under the banner of Jayakirana films by Prakash Pandeshwar.
+The film has shared valuable messages to society.
+It reflects upon social evils in society and while providing an ample amount of entertainment to the audience.
+It is the highest grossing Tulu film of all time.

-"The film has successfully completed 511 days in PVR Cinemas which is the all time record in July Cinema".
+The film has successfully completed 511 days in PVR Cinemas which is the all time record in Tulu cinema, as well as for any regional-language film in India.